Welcome to today's edition of the Rush 24-7 podcast.

 I don't know whether you saw this.

-And that's I think that's why CNN's ratings are uh where they are actually, because nobody can everyone associates it with just gate delays, so they don't want when the minute they get home, the last thing they want to do is switch on CNN and actually see three hours of the Wolf Blitzer show from the comfort of their own home.
+So the minute they get home, the last thing they want to do is switch on CNN and actually see three hours of the Wolf Blitzer show from the comfort of their own home.

-So anyway, Candy Crowley is on CNN and nobody saw this, so I'd like to bring it to your attention because this is the latest official explanation for the state of the economy.
+So I'd like to bring it to your attention because this is the latest official explanation for the state of the economy.

-And this is what Jacob Lew replied, quote, I don't want to get this wrong, because this is such a fascinating explanation as to what's happening with the economy.
+Quote, I don't want to get this wrong, because this is such a fascinating explanation as to what's happening with the economy.

 I don't want to get this wrong, so I'm going to be careful here.

-Quote Mr. Liu, director of the Office of Management and Budget, quote, look, it has been a difficult few weeks in the economy.
+Quote, Mr. Liu, director of the Office of Management and Budget, quote, look, it has been a difficult few weeks in the economy.

 Ain't that the truth?